This report will review five cloud predictions made earlier this year by IBM’s Gery Menegaz, as follows:

-It does seem a bit extreme that we should feel we need to always designate the branch of cloud, though.
-For instance, the third platform of computing follows the mainframe (first) and PCs (second) with its four core technologies: mobile access, social networking, big data analytics, and the cloud.
-It would be preposterous to have to list six core technologies instead so that you can mention the three general services rather than cloud itself.
+It seems a bit extreme that we should feel we need always to designate the branch of the cloud.
+For instance, the third computing platform follows the mainframe (first) and PCs (second) with its four core technologies: mobile access, social networking, big data analytics, and the cloud.
+It would be preposterous to have to list six core technologies instead so that you can mention the three general services rather than the cloud itself.

 Regardless, Chris’s point is valid that the fluffy white image has been used to create hype for a technology that would otherwise be more challenging to visualize and sell.
 How, then, do we best see through the hype to understand its legitimate business trends?
 That’s the subject of a report written earlier this year by Gery Menegaz, a chief architect for IBM: centering in on the true direction of the cloud.